 It was after 2pm by the time we were done being dummies at Vent Haven, which means we were precariously close to The

-Witching Bitching Hour, otherwise known as the hunger twilight, where Chooch and I morph from adorably angelic sweethearts into Regan and the Antichrist in Warped Tour shirts.
+Witching Bitching Hour, otherwise known as the hunger twilight, where Chooch and I morph from adorably angelic sweethearts into Regan and Damian in Warped Tour shirts.

 Henry had approximately 37 minutes to find us a place to eat before the transformation was complete.

 Back when Christina and I were friends, I used to visit her pretty frequently in Hamilton, OH, which is a few miles outside of Cincinnati.
 Since it was kind of on our way home, I suggested that we eat at Hyde’s, a family restaurant she took me to several times.
 I remembered liking the aesthetic and the pie, and was prepared to throw a fit if Henry said no, but then something miraculous happened:

 Henry’s old SERVICE roommate Tim contacted him because he saw on Facebook that we were in the area!
 This put Henry in a great mood and he said YES to Hyde’s because now we needed to kill time in order for Tim to come out to meet us from wherever he lived in Indiana which is apparently close to Hamilton, who knew?
 (People who look at maps, I guess.)

 Tim called Henry shortly after we arrived at a Hyde’s.
 Henry jumped out of the booth and went outside to answer it; I’ve never seen Henry run out of a restaurant that fast in my life, not even the time he dined and dashed at HOOTERS in 1992.

 So then Mr. WE GOTTA GET HOME, NO MORE STOPPING! decided that after lunch, we would be meeting TIM at Jungle Jim’s!